AusBoone/PrivateLine/README.md

 - Offline caching of messages on the iOS client
 - Offline caching of messages on the React frontend
 - Optional dark mode and push notification support on iOS
+- Ephemeral messages with automatic expiration handling
+- Smooth animated chat interface for the React frontend

 # Frontend
 The frontend is built using React and consists of the following components: